GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/physics3d/index.md

 ## Move a 3D character with controls

+The **3D physics character** behavior allows characters to walk, jump, follow slopes and stick to moving platforms.

 !!! tip
     The **Capsule** shape is recommended for characters to avoid them floating over slopes.